huypl53/logseq-research/pages/BPE.md

 - be used in modern LLM like GPT, BERT
 - help handle out-of-vocabulary words
 - strike a balance between **word-level and character-level** tokenization
+- **Combine popular tokens into new token until reaching final dictionary**